 Does the copied material affect the market value of the original copyrighted work?
 If you’re selling a shirt with a Batman print it could arguably deter people from buying original merchandise, which would likely not be considered fair.

-Essentially, merchandise may be exempted from copyright infringement under the Fair Use Act, but it depends entirely on the specific situation.
+Essentially, custom merchandise may be exempted from copyright infringement under the Fair Use Act, but it depends entirely on the specific situation.
 More often than not, though, transforming or using someone else’s work for profit doesn’t constitute fair use.
 It’s all determined on a case-by-case basis.

 Better Safe than Sorry